JPMorgan Chase designed a workplace for the future. Here’s what that looks like post-RTO

 In 2019, JPMorgan Chase & Co. was planning to construct a new New York City headquarters in Manhattan.
 Then the pandemic hit.
 During lockdowns, when their HQ stood empty on Madison Avenue, the banking titan’s thinking on the essence of the office itself began to transform.
 “We certainly learned from the [pandemic] years,” says a JPMorgan spokesperson.

 During COVID quarantine measures, it became clear that most, if not all, knowledge-based work around the world could be done at home, in a cafe, or even a mountainside Sprinter van.
-And while in 2023, empty office buildings across the country are being converted into breweries, vertical farms, and wellness centers bedecked with swimming pools, JPMorgan is betting that the office will remain a sacred space for American work.
-To back up this real estate investment strategy, the bank is constructing a massive 60-story tower on Midtown Manhattan’s Park Avenue.
+And while in 2023, empty office buildings across the country were being converted into breweries, vertical farms, and wellness centers bedecked with swimming pools, JPMorgan bet that the office would remain a sacred space for American work.
+To back up this real estate investment strategy, the bank constructed a massive 60-story tower on Midtown Manhattan’s Park Avenue.

-Along with air, light is a core element of JPMC’s office of the future.
-The building is wrapped in triple-pane glass and equipped with automatic solar shades, attributes designed to optimize natural light.
-In addition, outdoor space at the new headquarters will be doubled from the previous HQ.
+Along with air, light is a core element of JPMC’s “office of the future.”
+The building will be wrapped in triple-pane glass and equipped with automatic solar shades, attributes designed to optimize natural light.
+In addition, outdoor space at the headquarters will double from the previous HQ.
 Air, light, and (more on this topic soon) gardens: a natural-world triumvirate that are in keeping with the post-pandemic value of doing business in “places that are healthier,” says the bank’s head of real estate.
 Research suggests, of course, that sunlight and green spaces are key factors in mental health.

 The Vanguard of office space real estate